 If your company does not need RAC, you can migrate/upgrade to Oracle 19c SE2 if using a Single Instance database, with the hardware limitations specifically for SE2 (maximum 2 sockets/server and usage of maximum 16 CPU threads per instance at any time).

 What about Disaster Recovery (DR)?

-Still having questions about the usage Real Application Clusters (RAC) within your organization?
+Do you still have questions about the usage of Real Application Clusters (RAC) within your organization?
 Or just need some more clarification about the changes for SE2?
 Or do you want a quote for Oracle licenses and/or Dbvist Standby?
 Just ask us for more information or help about RAC, Dataguard, Licensing and Dbvisit Standby.
 As an Oracle Platinum Partner and Dbvisit partner, we have the proven knowledge and experience to provide you advice, consultancy and/or a quote for Oracle licenses and/or Dbvisit Standby whenever needed.
-Contact us by phone: +32 3 450 67 89, via e-mail: firstname.lastname@example.org or by filling in the form on this page.

 Some interesting links:

 - Info about Oracle Autonomous database: https://www.oracle.com/database/autonomous-database.htmll